 Under Consideration is a graphic design firm generating its own projects, initiatives and content, while taking on a limited amount of client work.
 Its Brand New blog is well-known for chronicling, and providing opinions on, corporate and brand identity work.
 It’s edited and written by Armin Vit.

 14. Art of the Menu

-The brainchild of Parisian art director Martin Joubert, Print.pm provides a daily burst of inspiration for lovers of editorial print design, mainly based around arty-looking books and magazines.
+The brainchild of Parisian art director Martin Joubert, Print.pm provides a daily burst of inspiration for lovers of editorial print design, mainly based on arty-looking books and magazines.